barn-advisor/testgame/README.md

 i think i made this at 3 am at first, now it's become this

+developmnt is slow mainly cuz no time to do shit + enemies.py triggers my laziness

 ## files

 main - initializes dictionaries andl oads moduekmdfdljgn